 All structures are regulated at the EU level and one of the most important rules is the Alternative Investment Fund Managers Directive (AIFMD) related to managers of the alternative investment funds (AIF).

 Alternative investment funds (AIFs) in the Netherlands

-Out of all investment funds in the Netherlands, AIFs are among the preferred of foreign investors.
+Out of all investment funds in the Netherlands, AIFs are among the preferred by foreign investors.
 These are usually organized in the form of a limited partnership (commanditaire), depending on the tax assessments conducted with respect to them.
-They can also be established co-operatives, funds for joint account, private limited liability companies or a mix between funds for joint accounts and limited liability companies.
+They can also be established co-operatives, funds for joint accounts, private limited liability companies, or a mix between funds for joint accounts and limited liability companies.

 According to Dutch legislation, the alternative investment fund manager (AIFM) of an AIF, rather than the AIF itself, is subject to regulation and supervision regarding externally managed AIFs (unless the latter is managed internally).

 Under the Act on Financial Supervision, unless an exemption or exception applies, an AIFM is not allowed to manage an AIF or market interests in an AIF in the Netherlands without a license from the Financial Markets Authority.
 However, Dutch AIFMs that use the “small managers registration regime” (the “Small Managers Regime”) of Section 2 (66a) of the AFS are exempt from the license requirement.

 If you decide to open an investment fund, you can rely on our company registration advisors in the Netherlands for detailed information on the regulations you need to comply with.